Tactile metrology

 Technical equipment

 Due to our large range of equipment, we can offer you measuring services for very small parts up to large bodywork parts and high quantities.
-Our comprehensive range of equipment includes 8 tactile coordinate measuring machines from ZEISS and Mitutoyo.
+Our comprehensive range of equipment includes nine tactile coordinate measuring machines from ZEISS (7x) and Mitutoyo (2x) and one semi-automated measuring station from Mahr.
 As a test laboratory accredited in accordance with DIN EN ISO/IEC 17025, we have accredited measuring rooms with various climate zones as well as ESD protection zones for the measurement of components susceptible to electrostatic.

 Our maximum measuring volume is x=1200, y=3000, z=1000 mm.
 The maximum component weight is 3 metric tons.

-During the preparation of our measuring programs we use the following software: ZEISS Calpyso, ZEISS GEAR Pro and Mitutoyo MCOSMOS.
+During the preparation of our measuring programs we use the following software: ZEISS Calpyso, ZEISS GEAR Pro, Mitutoyo MCOSMOS and MarWin.

 .